 1. Missing Key Features

-The eFolder Product Management and Product Marketing team has spent hours assessing both Dropbox Basic and Dropbox for Business.
-You can download the competitive sheets in our Dropbox Problem Playbook.
+The Axcient Product Management and Product Marketing team has spent hours assessing both Dropbox Basic and Dropbox for Business.
 Besides Dropbox for Business having a host of feature gaps when compared with a business-grade solution, there were at least two examples of major feature gaps:

 File Server Enablement: Ed explained how his company has used Anchor’s File Server Enablement to give his clients’ real-time access to their legacy file server.
 Users no longer have to depend on cumbersome VPN and FTP protocols, and can access the most up-to-date files from any device or location.
 Dropbox does not have this feature and suggests that businesses abandon their legacy file server and move everything into the cloud.
 This has been Ed’s primary selling point against Dropbox.